Here’s a piece of advice: Don’t let others make your goals feel small.

 We hear a lot about how people are building big things.
-They’re disrupting industries, they’re going to be the next Ralph Lauren, they’re changing the way people shop, they’re going to have a global headquarters, 150 employees, and raise a Series A of 2 million.
+They’re disrupting industries, they’re going to build a fashion empire, they’re changing the way people shop, they’re going to have a global headquarters, 150 employees, and raise a Series A of 5 million dollars.

 And I find myself this week wanting to reiterate that message.

 The reason that this message has been such a cornerstone of the StartUp FASHION brand and beliefs is because it is a cornerstone of me and my beliefs.